Kevin Pritchard

 Kevin Lee Pritchard (born July 18, 1967) is an American basketball executive, and a former player and coach, who is currently the president of basketball operations for the Indiana Pacers.
 Pritchard played 4 seasons in the NBA as a player, and was also the general manager of the Portland Trail Blazers, and the Indiana Pacers.

 College career

-Pritchard played college basketball for the University of Kansas, where, as a sophomore, he was the starting point guard on the Jayhawks team that defeated the Oklahoma Sooners for the 1988 NCAA Division I men's basketball championship.
+Pritchard played college basketball for the Kansas Jayhawks, where, as a sophomore, he was the starting point guard on the Jayhawks team that defeated the Oklahoma Sooners for the 1988 NCAA Division I men's basketball tournament championship.

 Professional career

 Pritchard was drafted by the Golden State Warriors of the National Basketball Association as the 34th overall pick in 1990.
 He had a six-year NBA career spanning five teams: the Warriors, the Boston Celtics, the Philadelphia 76ers, the Miami Heat, and the Washington Bullets.
 He was first player signed to the Vancouver Grizzlies in 1995, although he was released before getting an opportunity to play a game for them.

+Pritchard played for the Quad City Thunder of the Continental Basketball Association (CBA) from 1994 to 1996.
+He was selected to the All-CBA First Team in 1995.

-Pritchard's playing career also included a stint with Caceres C.B. in Spain, Pfizer Reggio Calabria in Italy in 1993-1994, and Bayer Leverkusen in Germany 1996-1997.
+Pritchard's playing career also included a stint with Caceres C.B. in Spain, Pfizer Reggio Calabria in Italy in 1993–1994, and Bayer Leverkusen in Germany 1996–1997.
 He retired from playing in 1998.